 Service of process is a key step in divorce cases.
 However, it’s often daunting to serve the respondent.
 Often, the defendant doesn’t want to accept service, you might not even have their phone number or their legal address.

 Often, you may need to ask the court for an alternative method of service.
 These situations can be very frustrating.
 If you’re having problems serving or responding to court papers, an experienced divorce attorney can help.
 Without a divorce lawyer by your side, it’s challenging to navigate through the divorce process.

 At Brighter Day℠ Law, our family law attorneys have extensive experience in family law issues.
 We’re well-versed in the legal process, and we provide complex legal services.
 Thus, we can give you the legal advice you need to make process service easier and divorce proceedings simple.
-To schedule a free initial consultation, contact our family law firm today at (719) 225-4443, or chat with us online to learn how we can help.
+To schedule your initial consultation, contact our family law firm today at (719) 225-4443, or chat with us online to learn how we can help.